teejaydub/grids/README.md

   * Add constraint file for KaKuRo
 * Puzzle creation, with target difficulty
 * Code improvements
+  * Many redundant partitions - if one of the constraints has just one cell, can we short-circuit it?
   * There are a lot of empty Regions constructed - is that something we can optimize out?
   * symbolsAreChars: simplify output further?
 Simplify input?
   * Better input error handling